 One of the most surprising things people first learn about in biology class is females have a limited fertility period.
-Unlike males who continue to produce sperm through their entire lives, females eventually become infertile as they age.
-One of the factors affecting female fertility is the ovarian reserve, which is the number of eggs their ovaries contain.
+Males produce sperm throughout their entire lives; although females produce multiple eggs, they eventually become infertile as they age.
+One of the factors affecting female fertility is the ovarian reserve, which is the number of eggs, especially healthy eggs, their ovaries contain.
 For women interested in having children, the next question becomes apparent: how many eggs does a woman have?

 A woman has the most number of eggs during birth when her ovaries contain at least a million egg cells.
+Even before birth, a female fetus in their mother’s womb has millions of eggs.
 However, only around 300,000 usually remain once puberty starts.
-By the time the woman reaches menopause, roughly a thousand eggs remain.
+By the time the woman reaches menopause, the average women has roughly a thousand eggs remaining.
 To understand why this decrease occurs and how it impacts fertility, you must first understand how the female reproductive organs work during each menstrual cycle.

 The Menstrual Cycle Of Women Eggs